 Put It All Together: Return on Investment

-Trade school students are out of school sooner and with less debt.
+Trade school students are out of school sooner and with less debt, which is one advantage of trade school.
 This means that they are working sooner and paying their smaller loans off faster.
-If you add in the extra cost of student loan interest over time, the savings are even greater for those who chose trade schools.
+If you add in the extra cost of student loan interest over time, the cost savings are even greater for those who chose trade schools.

 College graduates who are the best in their fields can end up with greater long-term income potential than trade school graduates.
 However, the majority of students end up right in the middle.
 Once all the considerations have been made, that middle is not that much higher than a qualified, trained tradesman.